sandepal-org/mq01-ops/README.md

 small modifications.

 ### :closed_book: Single Node OpenShift
-We'll highlight the rare occasions when the tutorial instructions are slightly different for Single Node OpenShift with this icon :closed_book:
+We'll highlight the rare occasions when the tutorial instructions are slightly different for Single Node OpenShift with this icon :closed_book:.
+You can omit these sections if you are not using SNO.

 ---